Shmilowitz/PythonHomicide/README.md

 ## 7. Top 10 states with most homicides? display it with bars (barchart) or similar
 This graph needs to compare with population numbers of the states.
-Eg. "Top 10 states with most homicides per citizen"
+e.g. "Top 10 states with most homicides per citizen"
 Heres a list of the biggest states in US by population:

 | top 10 homicides state    	| Population 	| In Top 10 state by population  	| Homicides per 100 	|  Rank in population 	|